If you are immediately concerned about a child: Contact MASH or dial 999

 Contact telephone: 01297 552687.

-Our Designated Safeguarding Lead is:
+Our Safeguarding Lead Team

 You can find more information about our approach to safeguarding and further policies as a Trust at: